 but the [painful] image never scabbed over (page 37)

 Sex and tears, like sun and rain, were never meant to share a moment (page 37)

 Some books need mood more than others.
-Teen Inc. is less concerned with mood, so it has sporadic metaphoricals.
+Teen Inc. (cited above) is less concerned with mood, so it has sporadic metaphoricals.
 That book also faces a challenging task of description, so the metaphoricals are carefully done and help the reader feel what the main character is experiencing.

-The Old Man and the Sea is somewhat light on metaphoricals.
+For example, The Old Man and the Sea is somewhat light on metaphoricals.
 To me, that fits the mood Hemingway wanted.
 (I wish he had tried harder to leave them all out.)
 Ender's Game is another excellent book that didn't need or have many metaphoricals.